-BALTIMORE — Family and friends are mourning the loss of a beloved youth football coach who was killed in Baltimore Monday.
+BALTIMORE — Family and friends are mourning the loss of a beloved youth football coach who was killed in Baltimore on March 2.

 Garrick “Dipper” Williams Jr. died after he and another man were hit by a car in the parking lot of the Mondawmin Mall.